pagilla18/pagilla18.github.io/README.md

 READ_MEDIA_VIDEO: (For Android 13+) Required to scan and index local video container formats.
 SYSTEM_ALERT_WINDOW: (Optional) Required exclusively if you utilize the background pop-up or custom Picture-in-Picture window overlay feature to display floating video canvases on top of other running applications.

-3. Google Cast / Chromecast Integration & Local Network Operations Our applications (including Canary Player and Fire Video Player) provide features that allow you to cast your local audio and video files directly to Google Cast-enabled devices (such as a TV, Android TV, or smart speaker) on your local network.
+3. Google Cast / Chromecast Integration & Local Network Operations:
+Our applications (including Canary Player and Fire Video Player) provide features that allow you to cast your local audio and video files directly to Google Cast-enabled devices (such as a TV, Android TV, or smart speaker) on your local network.
 How it Works: Chromecast hardware cannot directly stream or read files saved natively on your mobile phone's private storage (such as content:// or file: URIs).
 To bridge this gap, when you explicitly tap the Cast icon and connect to a device, the application temporarily launches a highly secure, lightweight, internal HTTP server locally on your phone.
 This server temporarily maps your selected music tracks to private, local network URLs.
 Network & Background Permissions: To keep playback active when your screen turns off, the application uses local Wi-Fi connectivity and updates its background service to seamlessly hand off playback control to the Google Cast player.
 Data Sovereignty: This streaming pipeline occurs 100% on your device and inside your private home Wi-Fi network.
 No media files, tracking analytics, or telemetry data are ever uploaded, sent to, or processed on an external cloud server.